MoMBA (MetroParks Mountain Biking Area)

 Twisted was named for a very “twisted” grape vine along the trail.
 It’s a quick, flowing ride that leads to Five Points Junction.
-Twisted will connect the existing trails to the Hilltop Flow trail, which will open in the summer of 2016.
-It will be the next level in the progression for new riders ready to move from the wide open tread of Hilltop Flow to the single-track style of the rest of the trails.
+Twisted connects the original trails to the newer Hilltop Flow trail.
+It is the next level in the progression for new riders ready to move from the wide open tread of Hilltop Flow to the single-track style of the rest of the trails.

 Voodoo — Beginner